Burp Suite for Pentester: Turbo Intruder

 Fuzz for Multiple Parameters

-You might have used Cluster Bomb over in the basic intruder which helps us to fuzz the application with multiple parameters.
-However, in the same way, we’re having a python script listed in the drop-down menu too which will thereby provide us with the option to fuzz as similar to the cluster bomb payload-type.
-Let’s check that out.
+You might have used Cluster Bomb in the basic Intruder tool, which helps fuzz the application with multiple parameters.
+However, in a similar way, we also have a Python script listed in the drop-down menu.
+This script provides an option to fuzz in a manner similar to the Cluster Bomb payload type.
+Let’s check it out.

 Back into the Proxy tab let’s select any parameter and hit a right-click in order to navigate to turbo intruder